 The Bottom Line on Having a Successful Sober Thanksgiving

-A sober Thanksgiving can be intimidating, especially if this is your first holiday season in recovery.
-The good news is that certain tips—including finding support in others, staying occupied, and remaining optimistic—can make a world of difference during your next family gathering.
+A sober Thanksgiving can be intimidating, especially if this is your first holiday season since quitting drinking.
+The good news is that certain tips—including finding support from others, choosing sober activities, and remaining optimistic—can make a world of difference during your next family gathering.

 For more support in recovery, Ria Health is here to help all year round.
-We offer an online alcohol treatment program that provides access to peer support groups, recovery coaches, anti-craving prescriptions, and more—all from an app on your smartphone.
+We offer a personalized online alcohol treatment program that provides access to support groups, recovery coaches, anti-craving prescriptions, and more—all from an app on your smartphone.